soderlind/soderlind/README.md

 <tr>
 <td colspan="2">

-<h3>🚀 <a href="https://github.com/soderlind/passwp-posts#readme">PassWP Posts</a> ⭐ 1</h3>
+<h3>🚀 <a href="https://github.com/soderlind/wp-loupe#readme">WP Loupe</a> ⭐ 80</h3>
-<p>A simple password protection plugin for WordPress—no usernames, no accounts, just one shared password.
-Share the password with those who need access and they're in.
-Perfect for situations where you need quick, hassle-free access control without user management.</p>
+<p>WP Loupe is a powerful search enhancement plugin for WordPress that delivers fast, accurate, and typo-tolerant search results.
+WP Loupe exposes a developer-friendly API so you can build your own search UI.</p>

 <hr>
 </td>